 - A pinch of salt to enhance sweetness

-Cold foods taste less sweet, so you can be a bit generous.
+Cold foods taste less sweet, so you can be a little generous with the sweetener.

 After-freeze mix-ins: